Nancy F. Baskin

 Ms. Thorp has been appointed by the Probate and Family Court to serve as Guardian ad Litem, Special Purpose Guardian ad Litem, Discovery Master, and attorney for children.
 She is a volunteer for Probate and Family Court Lawyer for the Day and the Attorneys Representing Children (ARC) programs.
-She authored the article “Understanding the Patient-Psychotherapist Privilege,” which was published in the Boston Bar Association’s Winter 2019 Family Law Newsletter and has co-chaired and served on the panel of various CLE programs.
+She authored the article “Understanding the Patient-Psychotherapist Privilege,” which was published in the Boston Bar Association’s Winter 2019 Family Law Newsletter and has co-chaired and served on panels of various CLE programs.
 Ms. Thorp is admitted to the Massachusetts Bar and is a member of the Massachusetts Family and Probate American Inn of Court, Boston Bar Association, Greater Boston Family Law Inn of Court, Massachusetts Bar Association, and Women’s Bar Association.
 She is also on the planning committee for the Women’s Bar Association’s annual Gala.